TheCodePub/vision-api-workshop/README.md

 ![Image of Yaktocat](http://cloudmesh.github.io/introduction_to_cloud_computing/_images/face-detection-people.jpg)

+There's a function in index.js that renders squares on the faces.
+Uncomment it (and the code in api.js that renders the preview image), and call it from handleVisionResult.
+There's also data that shows the locations of all facial features (eye, nose, etc) which you could also draw squares around.

 #### Suggestion #3: Drawing faces (advanced)
 Try to recreate/draw a picture of a face using canvas or other graphics library.
 The [RaphaëlJS](http://dmitrybaranovskiy.github.io/raphael/) library is included in this repo so you can use that straight away if you want to.
 This can get as complex as you want!